Building Standalone Apps

 files for iOS are much larger than the eventual App Store download available to your users.
 For more information, see App Thinning

-If you are using Push Notifications Certificate and want to switch to a Push Notifications Key you need
+If you use a Push Notifications Certificate and want to switch to a Push Notifications Key

---clear-push-cert.
-We will remove the legacy certificate from our servers and generate a Push Notifications Key for you.
+option.
+Expo will remove legacy certificates from its servers and generate a Push Notifications Key for you.

 - To run it on your Android Emulator, first build your project with the apk flag by running

-expo build:android -t apk, and you can drag and drop the .apk into the emulator.
+expo build:android -t apk, and drag and drop the .apk into the emulator.

 - To run it on your Android device, make sure you have the Android platform tools installed along with